 A free real estate CRM is an essential tool for any agent looking to move beyond a transaction or two a year.
 Good CRMs help you get the most out of your contacts by organizing them in one place, giving you the tools to establish a communication plan with each of them, and ultimately close more deals from them.

-Most CRMs for real estate professionals come with a price tag, but when your budget is tight, knowing what free options are available is a big help.
-We’ve compiled a list of the five best free CRMs for real estate, and evaluated them based on their ease of use, communication tools, automation options, contact management features, analytics, customer support, and upgrade options.
+Most real estate specific CRMs come with a price tag, and when your budget is tight, knowing what free options are available is a big help.
+We’ve compiled a list of the five best free CRMs, and evaluated them based on their ease of use, communication tools, automation options, contact management features, analytics, customer support, and upgrade options.

 Here are our picks for the best free real estate CRMs of 2019: